 What is Glycation of Hemoglobin HbA1C?

 Other names of A1C are hba1c, glycated hemoglobin, hemoglobin A1C, and glycated hemoglobin A1C.
-Some people call it as A1C diabetes and A1C measurement.
-Sometimes people wrongly called it as glycosylated hemoglobin, hga1c, ha1c, hemoglobin 1ac, and hemoglobin h1c.
+Some people call it A1C diabetes and A1C measurement.
+Sometimes people wrongly called it glycosylated hemoglobin, hga1c, ha1c, hemoglobin 1ac, and hemoglobin h1c.

 Imagine, you are rolling new hard gum or donut over a tray containing sugar.
 The sugar sticks to the hard gum or donut.
 Likewise, glucose in the blood stick to the hemoglobin, this reaction is called glycation.